isc-projects/kea/doc/sphinx/arm/stats.rst

 There are several commands defined that can be used for accessing (-get), resetting to zero or a neutral value (-reset), or removing a statistic completely (-remove).
+We can change the statistics time based limit (-sample-age-set) and size based limit (-sample-count-set).
 The difference between reset and remove is somewhat subtle.
 The reset command sets the value of the statistic to zero or a neutral value, so after this operation, the statistic will have a value of 0 (integer), 0.0 (float), 0h0m0s0us (duration), or "" (string).
-When requested, a statistic with the values mentioned will be returned. ``Remove`` removes a statistic completely, so the statistic will no longer be reported.
+When requested, a statistic with the values mentioned will be returned.
+``Remove`` removes a statistic completely, so the statistic will no longer be reported.
 Please note that the server code may add it back if there is a reason to record it.

 .. note::